Additional Resources

 LINQ Connect gives families and students access to cafeteria menus in advance, so you can plan ahead.
 The menus contain an allergen filter that removes food options your student may be sensitive to.

 Fort Collins High School proudly serves McMurry Middle School and CEC Windsor 6-12.
-Inverness High School proudly serves Parker High School and Castle Rock High School.
-Aurora High School and Colorado Springs 6-12 proudly serves students on their own campuses.
+Aurora High School, Castle Rock High School, Colorado Springs 6-12, and Douglas County North High School proudly serve students on their own campuses.

 School Meal Charging Process & Procedure